A journey of rooting within through cultural and ancestral connections that build sisterhood, voice, and solidarity

 Spring 2026 Performance

-As the recipient of the 2024 Gerbode Foundation Dance and Movement Awards Grantee, Shefali Shah and Aguacero are excited to collaborate with CubaCaribe to produce an evening length performance in the spring of 2026 that highlights the transitional experience and journey of young girls to womanhood through Puerto Rican Bomba music and dance.
-Youth and adult performers (Grupo Aguacero) will dance, sing and speak their stories on their own terms as they root within, attaining confidence from cultural and ancestral voices and tradition.
+As the recipient of the 2024 Gerbode Foundation Dance and Movement Awards Grantee, Shefali Shah and Aguacero are excited to collaborate with CubaCaribe to produce an evening length performance in the spring of 2026 that highlights the transitional experience and journey of young women facing womanhood through Puerto Rican Bomba music and dance.
+The young women along with the Aguacero ensemble will dance, sing, and speak their stories on their own terms as they root within, attaining confidence from cultural and ancestral voices and tradition.

 The performance is sponsored by CubaCaribe and the Gerbode Foundation.